 If Netflix continues breaking even through 2022 and finds that profit margins are as tight as they’ve always been in entertainment, then the growth answer is “not much”.
 If the growth estimates match Wall Street estimates, then the sky’s the limit.
 The answer is somewhere in between.

 So yes, this news is big.
 But the game is not over.
 Breaking even was step one.
-Step two, three and four are to sustain and grow that even more.
+Steps two, three and four are to sustain and grow that even more.
 We’ll see if Netflix can do it.
 And the debate is very well alive to see if they can.

 One Other Big Point: Did 2021 Show That Netflix Was Spending Too Much on Content?

-The other fascinating question is “What drove cash flow positivity?”
+The other fascinating question is, “What drove cash flow positivity?”

 The bull case is that Netflix fundamentals drove this reality.
 They invested in tons of content, and all the subscriber growth justified it.
 Indeed, that’s a headline I saw repeated in countless articles and many entertainment newsletters.

-The bear case is “covid-19”.
+The bear case is “Covid-19”.

 Reality is somewhere in between.
 But it’s worth figuring out where exactly.
 Did Netflix achieve positive growth because of the huge Covid-19 acceleration in subscribers?
 Partially.
 Did their investment in tons of content drive that?
 Surely.

 But did Netflix achieve positive growth, almost by accident, because they paused all global productions?
 Probably!
-Indeed, in Q4 Netflix said they were back to full-production on their shows, and not surprisingly they were cash flow negative again.
+Indeed, in Q4, Netflix said they were back to full-production on their shows, and not surprisingly, they were cash flow negative again.
 The link seems fairly clear: when Netflix spends at their current level on content, they lose money.